Entanglement Growth from Entangled States: A Unified Perspective on Entanglement Generation and Transport: Abstract

 \section{Abstract}

 Studies of entanglement dynamics in quantum many-body systems have focused largely on initial product states.
 Here, we investigate the far richer dynamics from initial entangled states, uncovering universal patterns across diverse systems ranging from many-body localization (MBL) to random quantum circuits.
-Our central finding is that the growth of entanglement entropy can exhibit a non-monotonic dependence on the initial entanglement in many non-ergodic systems, peaking for moderately entangled initial states.
+Our central finding is that the growth of entanglement entropy can exhibit a counter-intuitive non-monotonic dependence on the initial entanglement in many non-ergodic systems, peaking for moderately entangled initial states.
 To understand this phenomenon, we introduce a conceptual framework that decomposes entanglement growth into two mechanisms: ``build'' and ``move''.
 The ``build'' mechanism creates new entanglement, while the ``move'' mechanism redistributes pre-existing entanglement throughout the system.
-We model a pure ``move'' dynamics with a random SWAP circuit, showing it uniformly distributes entanglement across all bipartitions.
-We find that MBL dynamics are ``move-dominated'', which naturally explains the observed non-monotonicity of the entanglement growth.
+Specifically, we demonstrate that MBL dynamics are ``move-dominated'', exhibiting a quantitative agreement with a random SWAP circuit that serves as a model of pure ``move'' dynamics by uniformly distributing pre-existing entanglement.
+This implies that MBL acts as a redistributor of a hidden entanglement reservoir quantified by the bipartition-averaged entropy.
 This ``build-move'' framework offers a unified perspective for classifying diverse physical dynamics, deepening our understanding of entanglement propagation and information processing in quantum many-body systems.